-These ratatouille pickles are made with traditional ratatouille ingredients, including peppers, red onion, zucchini, and eggplants, and an easy method for preserving.
+These ratatouille pickles are, as the name implies, made with traditional ratatouille ingredients including bell peppers, red onion, zucchini, and eggplant and are easy and unconventional pickles.

 - Quick Glance

 - 30 M